 Changing one’s undergraduate major seems to be a scarier thing than changing one’s job.
 While people have accepted that there should not be “one job for one life”, people still think that there should be just one degree for one’s undergraduate study.
 It is just four years.
 Wouldn’t switching a degree program be too disruptive?
 What if one makes a wrong choice again?
 If you are now facing the problem of whether to change your major, this article is written for you!

-The decision to change program is complex yet simple.
+The decision to change your program is complex yet simple.
 It involves many often competing factors of consideration, yet there is probably one factor that carries the most of the weight: you need to follow your heart.
 To be more exact, you need to study something you personally find interesting and meaningful, so that you feel happy and confident as a student.

 Change at a good timing

 If you want to change your course, ideally you should be in your first year.
 It is not that uncommon to see freshmen change their courses.
 In fact, the university administration understands that and they don’t expect a high school graduate to know everything in the future.
-The general policy is in favor of first-year students.
+The general policy is in favour of first-year students.

 A deeper question to ask

 However, being allowed to change one’s course doesn’t mean you will just change it.
 Doing a degree program is not like buying a T-shirt, something you can always change if you don’t like it.
 Hence while you are thinking if you should really switch, Digital Senior would like you to think in a different way.
-Instead of thinking “Should I change to this course”, ask yourself “What made me choose the current course?”
+Instead of thinking “Should I change to this course”, ask yourself “What made me choose my current course?”

 Thinking about such a question helps you uncover the mistakes you made in decision making and helps you avoid making the same mistakes again.
 Was it because you chose the major simply by looking at its admission score that was the highest you could get?
 Was it because of the career prestige that the major promised but that now you don’t find attractive (or even real) anymore?
 Was it because of too much parental influence?

 Do you really know your desired program?

 If you feel the strong pulse in your heart, chances are you are at the right place.
 Dr. Dan Siegel, clinical professor of psychiatry at the UCLA School of Medicine describes this as intuitive wisdom which manifests itself in the form of physiological sensations such as a strong pulse in your heart or intestines.
-This is also commonly known as the ‘gut’ feeling, a uniquely human ability that tells you what the right thing to do is.
+This is also commonly known as the ‘gut feeling, a uniquely human ability that tells you what the right thing to do is.
 So pay attention to your guts.
 Chances are, if you are reading this article, you really want to change your course, but there are many things holding you back.

 Don’t overlook admin matters

 If you want to change your course, you need to bear in mind the deadlines set by your school.
 Once you miss the deadline, you have to wait for another semester before you can possibly change your program.
 You need to get approval from your current school and the school you want to transfer to.
 They normally look at your current GPA and admission scores and your statement for reasons of change.
-Some special schools, especially some arts school, may even require you to submit your portfolio as part of your application.
+Some special schools, especially some arts schools, may even require you to submit your portfolio as part of your application.

 Why you may not want to change?

-There are many examples of students who are not necessarily fanatic about their course of study but still pulled through and ended up doing something else in their career and achieving phenomenal success.
+There are many examples of students who were not necessarily fanatic about their course of study, but still pulled through and ended up doing something else in their career and achieving phenomenal success.
 International Speaker and author of the bestselling book, ‘The happy student’, Daniel Wong says that schooling is only a part of your education.
-Daniel himself studied engineering in Duke University where he discovered and worked on his mission to empower people to lead a meaningful life.
+Daniel himself studied engineering at Duke University where he discovered and worked on his mission to empower people to lead a meaningful life.

 A Larger picture

-Moreover, you always need to bear in mind a larger picture.
+Lastly, you always need to bear in mind a larger picture.
 In many industries, the relevance of one’s study does not matter that much.
 Hence even if you think your current degree program won’t increase your chance of getting in, at least it won’t hurt you.
 And you can always take relevant modules to demonstrate your interest, or apply for the industry’s internship first which is generally easier to get in.